DylanScottCarroll/CubeLang/README.md

 Every program consists of a NxNxN cube of 16 bit values, one 16 bit register, and two spatial pointers.

 You define a program by writing out that array as a list of N^3 values written in hex separated by spaces.
 The interpreter otherwise ignores whitespace, so these values can be arranged in any way.
 However, it is recommended that the rows of values be separated by newlines and layers be separated by multiple newlines.
 The dimensions of the cube must be equal otherwise the program will not run.

+The cube can be any size you want (that fits into a 32 bit integer and in your RAM), but the *smaller your cube is the more style points you get*.

 The first value in every program is the value of N; the size of the cube in hex